Stonzyy/NSR/README.md

 # NSR

-Bugbounty Tool For Web Recon And Discoviry Content .
+Bugbounty Tool For Full Web Recon .

 This Tool Creat By Saudi Security Researcher

+Help Bugbounty Hunter To Find vulnerability and more ....

 # install